Higher apprenticeships: Should I do one instead of university?

 How old do I have to be?

 You can start any apprenticeship at 16.
-If it's a higher level apprenticeship, you need to have a level-three qualification, which means that in practice, you’ll probably be at least 18 when you start, the same as with university.
+If it's a higher level apprenticeship, you need to have a level 3 qualification, which means that in reality, you’ll probably be at least 18 when you start, the same as with university.

 How does it work?